-We offer a broad range of systems, consumables and services for additive manufacturing.
+We now offer a broader range of systems, consumables and services for additive manufacturing.
 Our wide range of solutions, based on our proprietary 3D printing technologies and materials, enhances the ability of designers, engineers and manufacturers to:

-- visualize and communicate product ideas and designs; - verify the form, fit and function of prototypes; - manufacture tools, jigs, fixtures, casts and injection molds used in the process of manufacturing end-products; - manufacture customized and short-to-medium-run end-products more efficiently and with greater agility; and - produce objects that could not otherwise be manufactured through subtractive manufacturing methodologies.
+- · visualize and communicate product ideas and designs; - · verify the form, fit and function of prototypes; - · manufacture tools, jigs, fixtures, casts and injection molds used in the process of manufacturing end-products; - · manufacture customized and short-to-medium-run end-products more efficiently and with greater agility, and more sustainably; and - · produce objects that could not otherwise be manufactured through subtractive manufacturing methodologies.